Battle of Travnik (1993)

-The Battle of Travnik (Croatian: Bitka za Travnik) was a battle between the Croatian Defence Council (HVO) and the Army of the Republic of Bosnia and Herzegovina (ARBiH).
+The Battle of Travnik (Bosnian and Croatian: Bitka za Travnik) was a battle between the Croatian Defence Council (HVO) and the Army of the Republic of Bosnia and Herzegovina (ARBiH).

 Background

 On 18 November 1990, the first multi-party parliamentary elections were held in Bosnia and Herzegovina, with a second round on 25 November.
 They resulted in a national assembly dominated by three ethnically based parties, which had formed a loose coalition to oust the communists from power.
 A significant split soon developed on the issue of whether to stay with the Yugoslav federation (overwhelmingly favoured among Serbs) or to seek independence (overwhelmingly favoured among Bosniaks and Croats).

 The Serbs established the RAM Plan, developed by the State Security Administration (SDB or SDS) and a group of selected Serb officers of the Yugoslav People's Army (JNA) with the purpose of organizing Serbs outside Serbia, consolidating control of the fledgling SDP, and the prepositioning of arms and ammunition.

 Alarmed, the government of Bosnia and Herzegovina declared independence from Yugoslavia on 15 October 1991, shortly followed by the establishment of the Serbian National Assembly by Bosnian Serbs.

 War broke out between Herzeg-Bosnia, supported by Croatia, and the Republic of Bosnia and Herzegovina, supported by the Bosnian Mujahideen and the Croatian Defence Forces.
 It lasted from 18 October 1992 to 23 February 1994, and is considered often as a "war within a war" as it was a part of the much larger Bosnian War.
 Fighting soon spread to Central Bosnia and soon Herzegovina, where most of the fighting would take place in those regions.

 Between 1992 and 1993, many massacres and killings would take place, such as the Lašva Valley ethnic cleansing, Trusina massacre, Ahmići massacre, Sovići and Doljani killings, Vitez massacre, Mokronoge massacre, Grabovica massacre, Uzdol massacre, Stupni Do massacre, Križančevo selo killings, and Zenica massacre.
 Battles, operations, and sieges were also common during that time period, as the battle of Žepče, Bugojno, Siege of Mostar, and Operation Neretva '93.